billwinkler/raspi-stepper-module/README.md

    The module creates a device file at `/dev/delta_robot` for user-space interaction.

 ## Configuration
-## Configuration

 The delta robot module's key parameters are centralized in the `delta_robot_config.h` file.
 This file lets you customize settings for motor control, limit switch pin assignments, and stepper motor GPIO configurations to match your specific hardware setup.

 ### Motor Control Parameters

+- **PULSE_WIDTH_US**
+  Sets the positive voltage pulse duration.
+Pulse cycle frequencies are adjusted by changing the zero voltage duration.
-- **CONFIG_MIN_FREQUENCY (100 Hz):**
+- **CONFIG_MIN_FREQUENCY (500 Hz):**
   Specifies the minimum operating frequency for the stepper motors.
 Lower frequencies help ensure smooth startup and stable low-speed performance.
-This is intended to be (not yet implemented) the starting and ending frequencies for ramping up and down pulses during accleration and deceleration.
+This is the starting and ending frequencies for ramping up and down pulses during accleration and deceleration.

-- **CONFIG_MAX_FREQUENCY (5000 Hz):**
+- **CONFIG_MAX_FREQUENCY (2000 Hz):**
   Sets the maximum frequency for the motors, which limits the top speed.
 It is used as the target frequency for the motors after accleration from the minimum specified frequency.
+2000 hz is the practical upper limit for a Raspberry Pi 4 using this technique to generate pulses.
+These seems to be a reasonable pulse rate when used in combination with stepper motor drivers set to 1600 pulses per revolution.

-- **CONFIG_ACCELERATION_PULSES (200 pulses):**
+- **CONFIG_ACCELERATION_PULSES (150 pulses):**
   Determines the number of pulses used during the acceleration phase.
 This helps in gradually ramping up the motor speed, reducing mechanical stress.

-- **CONFIG_DECELERATION_PULSES (200 pulses):**
+- **CONFIG_DECELERATION_PULSES (150 pulses):**
   Specifies the number of pulses during deceleration, ensuring a controlled slowdown to prevent overshooting or undue wear on the hardware.

 ### Limit Switch Pin Definitions